-Need Scalable Jenkins Workflows?
+Need to Scale Jenkins?
 Meet DeployHub’s New Plugin.

 First, DeployHub can be called by Jenkins, and it is agentless.
 When you perform a software deployment with DeployHub, there is no need to install agents on every endpoint, virtual machine or container.
 Jenkins is used to execute continuous delivery processes, but instead of executing a one-off deploy script, you hand over the heavy lifting to DeployHub.
 DeployHub manages the low level logic of the deployment and infrastructure configuration management and performs the delivery, reporting back all critical information and reports.